chipwillman/VendAPI.Net/README.md

 * Set the server address to the computer with the printer's IP address (192.168.1.7)
 * Set the External Port Start and External Port End to your port (55021)
 * Set the Internal Port Start to 80
-* Set the Remote IP Address to
+* Set the Remote IP Address to ping of *your store*.vendhq.com
 * Save

-#### Setup the web application

-There are two versions of the VendHook included

-.NET 4.5 - [VendAPI.Net\VendHook] Works on Windows Vista/7/8/2008

-.NET 4.0 - [VendAPI.Net\Vend.Net2] Works on Windows XP SP3/Windows Embedded

 ####Install web app